 Grain/Texture: Interlocked grain, with a medium, uniform texture.
 Has a good amount of natural luster.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; tyloses occasionally present; growth rings indistinct; rays not visible without lens; parenchyma vasicentric, aliform (lozenge).
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement, very few; solitary and radial multiples of 2-3; tyloses common; narrow to medium rays barely visible without lens, spacing wide to normal; parenchyma vasicentric and lozenge.